 The club points for hybrid teams will be split between the debaters' schools.

-If the debaters are registered under one school, it is their responsibility to tell POI the name of the other school.
+If the debaters are registered under one school, it is their responsibility to tell Point of Information the name of the other school.